jediD83/jedid83/README.md

 I'm just a guy trying to build an app and see if anyone want to use it.

+This is my first product:

+[EaseHeading](https://easeheading.com/) help users pin a section of a webpage to return to them later.
+It is like a bookmark but for the subheading.

 <!--### What have I done so far?-->
 <!-- Emoji from "ikatyang/emoji-cheat-sheet"-->
 <!--Everything I learned is all self-taught using various tutorials and official documents.
 To name a few: